 Where: Centre of Hyde Park

-When: Open on weekends throughout May and then seven days a week from 1 June until September.
+When: Open on weekends throughout May (including the May Day Bank Holiday) and then seven days a week from 1 June until September.
 Daily opening times are 10am to 6pm in June, July and August

 How big: It's a whopper, at 30 metres x 100 metres